Snapshots of Food Industry News

 Big Basket raises a fund of Rs.45 crore from Trifecta Capital

-The Bengaluru-based online food and grocery portal Big Basket has been scouting for fresh funds after the $150 million Morgan Stanley fund raising failed to materialise.
+The Bengaluru-based online food and grocery portal Big Basket has been scouting for fresh funds after the $150 million Morgan Stanley fundraising failed to materialize.
 Big Basket has now raised Rs.45 crore in venture debt from Trifecta Capital which they will use for new cold chains and warehousing facility.
-They are also in the last phase of a pilot that will ensure that fruits and vegetables remain at constant temperature which improves shelf life of the produce by almost 10 days.
-Funding will be used to purchase large scale equipment such as pre-coolers and ventilators for this pilot.
+They are also in the last phase of a pilot that will ensure that fruits and vegetables remain at a constant temperature which improves the shelf life of the produce by almost 10 days.
+Funding will be used to purchase large-scale equipment such as pre-coolers and ventilators for this pilot.

 Big Basket is likely to face competition in the online food and grocery segment after Amazon has decided to step into it in a big way in India.
 Amazon is likely to invest $500 million in food retail here through offline stores.
 Flipkart too has shown keen interest to break into the grocery business.
 The interest in daily consumables is high because food and groceries are repeat purchases unlike other categories like electronics.
 Big Basket and Grofers have also submitted their FDI plans to enter the food retail segment through brick and mortar stores.